 Jungle Comics is a full color anthology that featured sci-fi/fantasy stories in theme in a shared universe.

 1. Please send in complete material.
 Do not send in half complete work or proposals that are not finished.

-3. Both color or black and white material are accepted.
+3. Only color material are accepted.

 4. Image size must be equal to 6.25” x 9.5”.

 5. Send as JPEG, PSD, PNG, TIFF or PDF.
 Minimum 300 dpi.
 We will ask higher resolution if we accept your submission.